gibsonlab/chronostrain/README.md

     ```bash
     chronostrain make-db <ARGS>
     ```
-    This has a major prerequisite: one needs to have constructed a directory of reference sequences, and catalogued this repository via a TSV file, to be passed via the `--reference` argument.
+    This has a major prerequisite: one needs to have a local repository of reference sequences, and catalogued this repository via a TSV file, to be passed via the `--reference` argument.
     The TSV file must contain at least the following columns:
     `Accession`, `Genus`, `Species`, `Strain`, `ChromosomeLen`, `SeqPath`, `GFF`.
     An easy way to do this is using the `ncbi-genome-download` tool and using our script (link here).